-Officers generated 858 written offense reports, an increase from 89 the previous year.
-Offense Reports are calls for service that result in an arrest, criminal investigation or other police action requiring written investigative reports and follow-up activity.
+Officers generated 1033 written offense reports, an increase of 175, or 20%, from the previous year.
+Offense Reports are written when a calls for service results in an arrest, criminal investigation or other police action requiring written investigative reports and follow-up activity.